-· Article 4: Powers and Duties of the Exec.
-Board
+- Article 4: Powers and Duties of the Executive Board

-· Article 8: Removal from Stud.
-Co. and/or Exec.
-Board
+- Article 8: Removal from Student Council Membership and/or Executive Board

 Name and Purpose